Nevada 18 and Up Sports Betting Sites

 Is it legal to bet at 18+ online sportsbooks in Nevada?

-There are no sports betting laws in Nevada or at the federal law that prevents you from betting at an 18 and up online sportsbook.
+There are no sports betting laws in Nevada or at the federal level that prevent you from betting at an 18 and up online sportsbook.
 Because the minimum sports betting age requirement is 21 years old, we recommend following the law of your state, but you should also know that no one has ever been charged with a crime for placing a wager at a betting site at age 18 from the state of Nevada or anywhere in the US.

 Are sports betting sites safe for Nevada residents?